Radical Party of Oleh Liashko: Ideology and stances

-Observers had defined the party as left-wing, right-wing, and far-right.
 The Radical Party is centered on Liashko, who is known for his populism and highly combative behavior.
-The party advocates a number of traditional left-leaning positions on economics such as lower salary taxes, a ban on agricultural land sale and eliminating the illegal land market, a tenfold increase in budget spending on health and setting up primary health centres in every village and mixes them with strong nationalist sentiments.
+The party advocates a number of traditional left-wing positions on economics such as lower salary taxes, a ban on agricultural land sale and eliminating the illegal land market, a tenfold increase in budget spending on health and setting up primary health centres in every village and mixes them with strong nationalist sentiments.
 Anton Shekhovtsov of University College London considers Liashko's party to be similar to populist and nationalist.
 A similar view is shared by political scientist Mattia Zulianello.
+The party proposes an extensive social protection policy with guarantees of free service, supports the state having the leading role in the economy, and calls for redistribution and state regulatons of prices for public goods.
+Political scientist Tadeusz A. Olszański described the party as liberal-nationalist, pro-European and populist.